 An additional, one-off benefit of transitioning to CBT and expanding test availability is that an increased number of candidates can be accommodated at any one time.
 Occasionally, with high-stakes tests, seats fill up early, and those candidates who wait until the last minute to register for an exam end up scrambling to find an opening.
 Candidate testing volume, an important measurement in any testing program, often increases as a side-effect of the enhanced availability that comes with CBT.

 An additional security risk of any administered test is item exposure and test content security.
 Various test navigation and presentation strategies, made possible only through CBT, can help mitigate item exposure concerns.
-Test items can be stored electronically, and either pre-selected by the test sponsor for a given exam or randomly pulled on test day.
-Additionally, advancements in item management software have made it easier for organizations to maintain an up-to-date item bank, and remove or replace test items easily and at will.
+Test items can be stored electronically and either pre-selected by the test sponsor for a given exam or randomly pulled on test day.
+Additionally, advancements in item management software have made it easier for organizations to maintain an up-to-date item bank and remove or replace test items easily and at will.

-There is most certainly an argument for the computerization of certification exams, especially with those testing programs that require larger-scale, higher stakes or increased flexibility.
+There is most certainly an argument for the computerization of certification exams, especially with those testing programs that require larger scale, higher stakes, or increased flexibility.
 Computerization and digitization of content is growing more prevalent in every aspect of society, with the medical profession often at the cutting edge.
-The computerization of tests is critical to ensuring that future doctors, cardiologists and nurses are experiencing the most accurate, secure and "practical" experience possible – ensuring that the rest of us will be well-cared for in the future.
+Some exams in the medical sector are even using sophisticated simulations, including some each test taker may experience differently, which provides both increased security and higher engagement from test takers.

 Increased opportunities for assessment, flexibility in scheduling, improved security, greater accessibility, and more modern, cutting-edge test content are all important parts of the candidate experience.